oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 ### Prerequisites

-This lab assumes that you have completed the tasks in **initial-setup**
+This lab assumes that you have completed the tasks in [Task 1: Load the Oracle GoldenGate and Database Environment](../../initial-setup/initial-setup.md#task-1-load-the-oracle-goldengate-and-database-environment).

 ## Task 1: Set Up Active Active Data Replication

-   Before you begin the following tasks, make sure you have set the environment variables using the steps in [Task 1: Load the Oracle GoldenGate and Database Environment](../../initial-setup/initial-setup.md#task-1-load-the-oracle-goldengate-and-database-environment).

 Follow these steps to set up Oracle GoldenGate processes for bidirectional replication:

    1. From the command prompt, navigate to the `/scripts/UseCases/02_Bidirectional/` directory and list the content of this directory:

       ```
       <copy>

-        cd REST-API
+        cd /scripts/UseCases/02_Bidirectional/REST-API
+        ls -l
       </copy>
       ```